darrylnoakes/darrylnoakes/README.md

 Male in Jamaica, W.I.

-My main hobby is software development (specifically, web development).
+Primarily an eCommerce systems admin by profession – I wear plenty of other hats, from UX research to CNC machining.
+By hobby, a software developer (primarily web and embedded) and maker, which has blended into actual work.

 ## Software Development

-I tend to like the theoretical side of things quite a bit, especially in programming: architecture, algorithms, etc. I enjoy applying functional programming concepts to all areas of programming.
-And yes, I love math.
+I tend to like the theoretical side of things quite a bit, especially in software: architecture, algorithms, etc. I use functional programming concepts in many areas of development – even if only as guidance while designing – and enjoy finding new ways they apply.
+Yes, I love math.

 Languages: